CyberNB bringing interactive cyberwar league that puts students on the front-line to tackle real-world cyber-attack scenarios to Canada

 Esports in Canada are growing exponentially, a recent study indicates that 89% of Canadian kids and teens play video games.
 With screen time on the rise can gaming go from being considered hours wasted to be the perfect training for an introduction to the booming field of cybersecurity?

-CyberNB is working with CYBERPRO Global a world-class cyber education and training provider to bring CYWARIA League North to Canadian students this fall.
+CyberNB is working with CYBERPRO Global a world-class cyber education and training provider to bring CYWARIA League North to Canadian students.

 CYWARIA is a unique program in Canada built on the same platform international companies use for hands-on training to remain resilient in the face of today’s cyber threats by arming them with knowledge and preparing them with real-life experience.